Ayoolisa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 13-print_float script that prints a number with two decimal places, followed by a new line.

 File 100-decimal_to_hexadecimal script that converts a number from base 10 to base 16.

+File 101-rot13 script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.